OKX Wallet Review 2026

 DeFi access is becoming a baseline expectation for modern wallets, and OKX Wallet has its own approach to decentralized finance features.
 Here is what you can actually do from within the wallet without needing external tools.

-dApp access is built in, letting you interact with decentralized applications directly.
+dApp access is built in, letting users interact with decentralized applications directly.
 This includes DEXs, lending protocols, yield farming platforms, and more.
-The built-in dApp browser handles the connection seamlessly - you do not need to manually copy addresses or switch between apps.
+The built-in dApp browser handles the connection without requiring manual address copying or app switching.

 The portfolio tracker gives you a consolidated view of your holdings, showing total value, individual token balances, and price changes.
 It is not as detailed as a dedicated portfolio app, but it handles the basics well.
 For most users, having this built into the wallet eliminates the need for a separate tracking tool.